 Figures 2-5 show Roll-based attainment rates of male and female students.

-The attainment rates for both genders have consistently increased from 2012 to 2016 across all three NCEA levels.
 Male and female attainment rates for UE shown in Figure 5 declined in 2014 from 2013 due to a policy change in UE requirements.
-The male and female attainment rates for 2016 have increased from their 2014 percentages.
+Both male and female attainment rates for 2017 have increased from their 2014 percentages.